-Jose Jimenez is in his sixth season as an assistant coach for his alma mater.
+Jose Jimenez is in his seventh season as an assistant coach for his alma mater.
 In his first season on staff, he was part of the 2013 NCAA national championship team after winning a pair of titles as a player.

 Following his Spartan career which dated from 2006-09, Jimenez was selected by the Los Angeles Angels in the Major League Baseball Draft in the 47th round with the 1431st selection.